top of page

 Wire Rope Inspection

-Wire rope is fatigued through complex stress states over its lifetime and must guarantee the safety of human life and expensive equipment.
+Over its lifetime, wire rope fatigues through complex stress states and must guarantee the safety of human life and expensive equipment.
 Broken strands on the rope exterior can be found by visual inspections, but the condition of the core and inner wire strands cannot be seen.
 Many wire rope structures start to wear from the inside out.

 Deterioration mechanisms include: